5 Ways To See South Carolina This Summer

 3. Take a trip down one of South Carolina’s rivers.

-From the Pee Dee to the Savannah rivers, South Carolina has many waterways perfect for keeping you cool during the hot summer months.
+From the Pee Dee River to the Savannah River, South Carolina has many waterways perfect for keeping you cool during the hot summer months.
 Get in a workout by taking a kayak out to explore or slow down for a lazy float in an inner tube.
+Visit one of South Carolina’s seven wonders by getting adventurous on the Chattooga River, a world-class whitewater river.
+Going for a paddle on a river has plenty of benefits.

 4. Go for a hike in the cool mountain air.

 Even in the summer months, mountain air can be refreshing.
-Sassafras Mountain near Pickens is home to the state’s highest peak and an observation tower offering views of the South Carolina-North Carolina state line.
-It is home to the Foothills Trail, a 77-mile footpath between Table Rock and Oconee state parks.
+Sassafras Mountain near Pickens is home to the state’s highest peak and an observation tower that offers views of the South Carolina-North Carolina state line.
+It is home to the Foothills Trail, a 77-mile footpath between the Table Rock and Oconee state parks.
+You can find family-friendly hikes across the state.

 5. Stroll among the flowers at many of South Carolina’s historic homes and gardens.